Reflections on self-regulating and evolving systems | Dynamic Regulation of Biological Coherence

 1. Dynamic Predictive Homeostasis: Predictive coherence at minimal energy cost

 No fixed “baseline”, only a dynamic coherence sustained by internal alignment.
-Stability is maintained through phase-aligned oscillatory processes.
+Stability is maintained through phase-aligned processes.
 Coherence arises from proactive synchronization across subsystems (e.g., cortical-thalamic, glial-neuronal).

 • Mechanisms: Internally aligned rhythms, metabolically efficient coherence

-• Behavioral mode: Default efficiency, readiness, and quiet precision
+• Behavioral mode: Efficiency, readiness, precision

 2. Perturbation & Entropic Disruption: Phase desynchronization across regulatory axes